 If you are able to get the information and transparency to understand the breeder, health and safety standards, and background of the puppy you are purchasing, then a pet store can be a good option.
 But in the absence of this information, it is more prudent to adopt from animal shelter or purchase from a responsible breeder.

-Adopting a Dog vs Buying from a Breeder: Making the Right Choice for You
+Adopting vs. Buying from a Breeder: Making the Right Choice for You

 The difference between adopting and buying a dog is ultimately a personal choice and about how you envision life with your new best friend.
 If you want a dog simply to love and play with, you may find a great match in your local shelter or rescue group.
 Shelter dogs are special, full of love and joy, and will be grateful for your unconditional love.